vaib-dev/Courses/5-dbms/3-sql.md

 b) **DATETIME(fsp)**:	It is used to specify date and time combination.
 Its format is YYYY-MM-DD hh:mm:ss.
 Its supported range is from '1000-01-01 00:00:00' to 9999-12-31 23:59:59'.

+## SQL statement
+SQL statements are started with any of the SQL commands/keywords like SELECT, INSERT, UPDATE, DELETE, ALTER, DROP etc. and the statement ends with a semicolon (;).

+### Example of SQL statement:

+    SELECT "column_name" FROM "table_name";

+### Why semicolon is used after SQL statements?

+A Semicolon is used to separate SQL statements.
+It is a standard way to separate SQL statements in a database system in which more than one SQL statements are used in the same call.

 ## SQL Constraints
 Constraints are the rules that we can apply on the type of data in a table.
 That is, we can specify the limit on the type of data that can be stored in a particular column in a table using constraints.
 The available constraints in SQL are: